jlan84/pandas-assignment/introduction_to_data_science_HW_assignment.md

 (all with the same business_id).
 Let us group these records by business and only keep the most recent inspection.

-### Exercise 3.4: Transform the table to only contain each businesses most
+1. Transform the table to only contain each businesses most recent inspection
-recent inspection
   * Group the resulting join table by the 'business_id' column.
   * Filter the table such that only the most recent score is listed.

 #### Extra Credit:
 * Use [pandas function application](http://pandas.pydata.org/pandas-